warptools/warpforge/examples/500-cli/cli.md

 # Quickstart

 The `quickstart` command creates a minimal Plot and Module.
+This requires content from the default catalog, which was installed and updated in the previous section.

 [testmark]:# (catalog/then-update/then-quickstart/sequence)
 ```